 Likewise, if there are the problems in the world today, we need to refer back to The Creator.
 The political systems set up by man are simply incapable of solving the root problems facing humanity.

-I submit to you today, that God foresaw our need for a good government and sent us A King, He sent us His Son, Jesus.
+I submit to you today, that God foresaw our need for a good government.
+And sent us A King, His Son, Jesus.

 Isiah 9:6-7 ” For to us a child is born, to us a son is given, and the government will be on His shoulders.
 And He will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.
 Of the increase of His government there will be no end.
 He will reign on David’s throne and over his kingdom….”